fuodorov/kenv/docs/README.md

 This directory contains the source files for the documentation of KENV.

 The documentation is written using [Sphinx](http://www.sphinx-doc.org/en/stable/).
-The source files are located in `source/` and are written in [reStructuredText format] (http://www.sphinx-doc.org/en/stable/rest.html#rst-primer).
+The source files are located in `source/` and are written in [reStructuredText format](http://www.sphinx-doc.org/en/stable/rest.html#rst-primer).

-In order to generate the documentation in html format, first make sure that you have Sphinx installed (`pip install Sphinx sphinx_rtd_theme`), and that FBPIC is properly installed.
+In order to generate the documentation in html format, first make sure that you have Sphinx installed (`pip install sphinx`), and that KENV is properly installed.
 Then type:
 ```
 make html